Force over Distance: The Prepared Mind

 “Yeah, I know,” Eli continues.
 “I’m sad about it.
 You’re sad about it.
 We could have used that shuttle, dang it!
 But.
 Flip the whole thing around and it’s like a nice, free gift where no one dies and we don’t risk our EVA suits.
 We can strip its systems as much as possible for backup parts.
 Create some redundancy.”

-“This isn’t going to be popular,” Rush says darkly.
+“This won’t be popular,” Rush says darkly.

 Meaning it’ll be a hard sell with Colonel Young.
 That’s for darn sure.